 You should avoid public places if you cannot stay six feet away from other people.
 You should be home as much as possible.
 Think about how you can decrease close contacts and crowded environments while COVID-19 is spreading through our communities.
 For more information please visit the COVID-19 FAQ page.

-Again, try to avoid being close to others.
+If you need to go to the grocery store, have just one person from your family go.
+Know what it is you are planning on buying.
+Keep a distance of 6 feet as recommended by the MA Department of Health and Again and try to avoid being close to others.
+It is now recommended to wear a face mask when going out in public places.
+More information on how to make a face mask can be found here.
 Go to the store early in the morning or off-hours to avoid crowds.
 If you are in an area with home delivery, ask that your groceries be left at the door, rather than face-to-face interaction.

 The idea is to decrease person-to-person interactions and gatherings of people while increasing the distance between people, so please refrain from doing so at this time.